-Douglas K. Owens, M.D., M.S., is associate director of the Center for Health Care Evaluation at the VA Palo Alto Health Care System, Henry J. Kaiser, Jr., Professor and director of the Center for Health Policy in the Freeman Spogli Institute for International Studies, and director of the Center for Primary Care and Outcomes Research in the School of Medicine at Stanford University.
-He is a general internist and senior investigator at the U.S. Department of Veterans Affairs (VA) Palo Alto Health Care System.
+Douglas K. Owens, M.D., M.S., is associate director of the Center for Innovation to Implementation at the Department of Veterans Affairs (VA) Palo Alto Health Care System, Henry J. Kaiser, Jr., professor and director of the Center for Health Policy in the Freeman Spogli Institute for International Studies, and director of the Center for Primary Care and Outcomes Research in the School of Medicine at Stanford University.
+He is a general internist and senior investigator at the VA Palo Alto Health Care System.
 Dr. Owens is also a professor of medicine and of health research and policy at Stanford, and is a senior fellow at the Freeman Spogli Institute for International Studies.

 Dr. Owens is the former director of the University of California, San Francisco Evidence-Based Practice Center, and currently directs three training programs in health services research: the Fellowship Program in Health Research and Policy at Stanford, the VA Physician Fellowship in Health Services Research, and the VA Postdoctoral Informatics Fellowship Program.
 Dr. Owens has established methods for developing clinical practice guidelines tailored to specific patient populations.
 He is a past president of the Society for Medical Decision Making.
 In addition, Dr. Owens chaired the Clinical Guidelines Committee of the American College of Physicians, a committee that develops clinical guidelines that are used widely and are published regularly in the Annals of Internal Medicine.